 Next Steps

-This reference covers the entire Rodz API surface area.
-Here is where to go next depending on your goal:
+This reference covers the entire Rodz API surface.
+Where to go next depends on what you’re trying to do:

 - First time integrating?
 Start with Getting Started: Authentication and Your First Request.